ThilinaRajapakse/simpletransformers/README.md

 * `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

->`args` (optional): Optional changes to the args dict of the model.
+* `args` (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

 * show_running_loss (optional): Set to False to disable printing running training loss to the terminal.

 * `eval_df` (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
 Is required if `evaluate_during_training` is enabled.

+* `**kwargs`: Additional metrics that should be used.
+Pass in the metrics as keyword arguments (name of metric: function to use).
+E.g. f1=sklearn.metrics.f1_score.
+A metric function should take in two parameters.
+The first parameter will be the true labels, and the second parameter will be the predictions.

 Returns:
 * None